ooni/ooni.org/content/post/cuba-internet-censorship-2017.md

 connection is guaranteed with a maximum transmission speed of up to 2 Mbps.
 Similarly, ETECSA enables businesses to access and use the internet via [ATM and Ethernet](http://www.etecsa.cu/internet_conectividad/conectividad/#ATM).
-All such services, however, cannot be used by the Cuban public, mainly due to their high cost.
+These services are priced such that they will not become widely available, purported due to limited total network capacity.

 Previously, Cubans could only access the internet via [computer centres](http://www.telcomatraining.com/list-of-mobile-network-operators-of-cuba/) across the country.
 Many of these centres are called “[Joven